dennisliang01/CSE151A_Group_Proejct/README.md

 ## 4. Discussion

-### Preprocessing
+### 4.1 Data exploration and Preprocessing
 Our chosen dataset has 8760 entries with 14 features each.
 It is a complete dataset which did not include any abnormal looking data.
 Thus, we did not need to sanitize but only to encode data.
 We had to encode dates, seasons, and holiday as well as functioning day.
 The dates were saved in a String format of DD/MM/YYYY which we converted to the day of the year format.
 This enabled us to keep the sequentially.
 However, we lost the option to derive the day of the week.
 Seasons were as well saved as strings, so we decided to apply label encoding.
 As holiday and functioning day are in a yes format, we label encoded this boolean data.
 The rest of the features namely Hour, Temperature, Humidity, Wind Speed, Visibility, Dew Point Temperature, Solar Radiation, Rainfall, Snowfall are already in numerical format.
 To be able to compare attributes against each other we scaled them using min-max-scaling.

-### Polynomial Regression
+### 4.2 Polynomial Regression
 Our first idea was to implement the simplest possible model in order to have a baseline to compare more complicated models to later on.
 Our bike sharing predictions are continues values.
 Thus, linear regression is the simplest way to predict the number of bikes rented.
 As a basic approach we just used every feature and did not create combined features etc.
 While a linear model yielded results, we continued with increasing the degree of our models.
 It turned out that degree two had the best train test error ratio.
 Degrees higher than two showed significant signs of overfitting.
 Those results are illustrated in the following fitting graph.

-### Binary Decision Trees
+### 4.3 Binary Decision Trees
 Our next approach was a binary decision tree.
 As a first model with default settings let to an extremely complex overfitting model with 13347, which is a common behaviour according to the documentation, we started tuning hyperparameters.
 As the max_depth is a simple parameter to control the size, and therefore complexity of the decision tree.
 Within the tried range of 1 to 20 a depth of 12 leading to a tree with 2865 nodes turned out to be best with a train MSE of 27945.93 and a test MSE of 71971.45.
-As this is still bey far higher than our errors with the simple polynomial regression model we continued our search.
+As this is still by far higher than our errors with the simple polynomial regression model we continued our search.
 Our grid search with the following parameters
 ```
 param_grid = {